 Speaking of lawn mowing, lawn mowers are undoubtedly the most valuable lawn care tool on this list, With that being said, it can be far too easy to walk into a hardware store and purchase the first lawn mower that you see, but this would be a mistake.

 Having a basic understanding of the different types of mower—and which ones are best suited to your yard, helps you narrow your search.
+Our reviews of the best lawn mowers on the market right now can also help you choose the right mower for you.

 Gas Mowers vs. Electric